-Gas, both natural or propane, are similar to electric, in that it is easier to do during the home build.
+Gas, both natural or propane, are similar to electric- in that it is easier to manage during the home build.
 Gas heaters are typically 250K – 500K BTU in size.
 Also gas heaters must be installed in a safe location, so that the heater exhaust does not flow into the house.

 Another recent and more popular consideration is a network drop.
 Many of our pools are now automated, and accessible via app.
 WIFI is an option, but a cabled Ethernet network connection is preferable.